tmarfil/20240430_poc/Readme.md

 Same as previous step, but for BIGIP2.

 ### Step 3: BIGIP1 request X-F5-Auth-Token
+Toggle the HTTP method to `POST`.
 This step uses basic authentication to request a token.
 You can then use this token value inside of the 'X-F5-Auth-Token' header for subsequent API requests.
 More info: https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/authentication.html

 ### Step 4: BIGIP2 request X-F5-Auth-Token Copy
+Toggle the HTTP method to `POST`.
 Same as previous step, but for BIGIP2.

 ### Step 5: BIGIP1 Cluster Onboarding
+Toggle the HTTP method to `POST`.
 Use the token you received in the body of the response from the previous step to provide a value for the X-F5-Auth-Token header.
 You will fail authentication otherwise.
 You can POST Step 5 and Step 6 one right after the other.
 After POSTing, you can toggle the method from POST to GET and track the status of the API task until you receive a status code 200 (success) or work through any errors.

 ### Step 6: BIGIP2 Cluster Onboarding
+Toggle the HTTP method to `POST`.
 Same as above, but for BIGIP2

 ## IV.
 Create Example Virtual Server